Ask Kharunda: What is the Salary Scale of Credit Control Officer in Kenya Private Hospitals?

 Entrepreneurship is tough business.
 Tougher if you are a Kenyan startup whose five year survival rate is one in ten.
 Gargantuan if you have taken up the challenge of delivering healthcare as your entrepreneurial quest.
 Whatever your entrepreneurship goal, to achieve sucess building a business in a frontier market such as ours, you’d best be advised to hire a credit control officer.
 Even wiser souls have elected to make a career out of this niche in Kenya’s booming health sector.
 For entrepreneurs, the rewards of investing in the business of credit control are plain.
 Something that can’t be said for those who chose this path as a career.
 We sought answers…

-Could you be aware what the salary scale for Credit controllers officers is at the best five private hospitals in Kenya?
+Could you be aware what the salary scale for Credit control officers is at the best five private hospitals in Kenya?
 Asking for a friend.
 Thanks in advance (edited for clarity)

 Hi, Moses (name changed)My apologies for the late reply.
 It is not for the lack of trying, but it is almost nigh impossible to supply you with a one off answer to your query.
 Nonetheless, I believe that the information that I have gathered here will prove its worth in your quest of finding out the salary scale applicable for a credit control officers in leading private hospitals in Kenya.